2ahmedabdullah/Customer-Segmentation/README.md

 ## Customer-Segmentation

 Perform cluster analysis and dimensionality reduction to segment customers.
 We will use both hierarchical and flat clustering techniques, ultimately focusing on the K-means algorithm.
 Along the way, we will visualize the data appropriately to understand the methods.
 We will then employ Principal Components Analysis (PCA) through the scikit-learn package.
-Finally, we’ll combine the two (PCA+Kmeans) models to reach an even better insight about customers.
+Finally, we’ll combine the two (PCA+Kmeans) models to obtain a better segmentation.

 ![2](img/2.png)